 Kyla’s hand squeezes mine and I find myself trapped in her tear-soaked gaze.
 “I’d rather know you and love you and lose you to something beyond anyone’s control, then not have you in my life.
 And I know, for a fact, that everyone else who loves you feels the same way, especially Spencer.”

 I nod, because I know that too.
 But knowing that doesn’t really soothe the sting of what can happen.

 “And that’s all well and good for friendships, Kyla.
 But to have a family, children, and leave them… Why would anyone choose a life of uncertainty with me over the security of a truly healthy relationship?
 Relationships are hard enough without a sword dangling over our head’s every second of every day.”

 “Ash,” she says patiently.
 “The heart wants what the heart wants.
 Who can meet their soulmate and choose something less because it’s safer and live with that?
 There’s no winning in this scenario.
 One way or another, it’s going to hurt.
 At least if you’re with the ones you love, you stand a chance at real happiness while it lasts and so do they.
 And in this case, you still have a chance that it won’t come back at all.
-What if everyone leaves you and you live to be one hundred?
+What if everyone leaves you and you live to be a hundred?
 Everyone would regret it then.
 And I’m telling you right now, if it does come back, you have a family donor right here.
 We’ll fight.
 I don’t know why you didn’t come to me in the first place.”